the AFA site

 Greenbank is our Chief Financial Officer.
 She grew up in

-Oregon, got an AA from the Oregon Institute of Technology, and worked as
+Oregon, received her AA from the Oregon Institute of Technology, and worked as

 an administrative assistant in the high tech world for 20 years.
 She has